-- 1. Students who are registered for the propaedeutic phase of 2 or more University of Groningen degree programmes in their first year of registration and by the end of the year satisfy the BSA threshold as referred to in Article 5.2.1 for one degree programme will not have to satisfy the BSA threshold for the other programme(s) in that year.
-Once a student has successfully completed the propaedeutic phase of one degree programme, he or she is exempt from the BSA requirements for all other programmes. - 2.
-Students who have already passed the propaedeutic phase of a degree programme at the University of Groningen or another Dutch university, or (for degree programmes that do not issue propaedeutic certificates) in the opinion of the Board of Examiners have earned 60 ECTS credit points in the first year, will not fall under the BSA system for the degree programme for which they enrol in the propaedeutic phase.

-3. No definitive study advice will be issued to students who submit a request for deregistration before or as of 1 March of the first year of registration.
-The procedure set out in Article 5.1 will apply again to students who re-register in a subsequent academic year.
+- 1. Students who are registered for the first year of two or more University of Groningen degree programmes in their first year of registration and by the end of the year satisfy the BSA threshold as referred to in Article 5.2.1 for one degree programme will not have to satisfy the BSA threshold for the other programme(s) in that year.
+Once a student has successfully completed the first year of a degree programme, he or she is exempt from the BSA requirements for all other programmes. - 2.
+Students who have already passed the first year of a degree programme at the University of Groningen or another Dutch university, or (for degree programmes that do not issue propaedeutic certificates) in the opinion of the Board of Examiners have earned 60 ECTS credit points in the first year, will not fall under the BSA system for the degree programme for which they enrol in the first year of the degree programme. - 3.
+No definitive study advice will be issued to students who submit a request for deregistration before or as of 1 March of the first year of registration in the degree programme.
+The procedure set out in Article 5.1 will apply again to students who reregister in a subsequent academic year.
 The BSA regulations for the academic year in which they re-register will then apply.